ec262/discovery/README.md

 Design decisions
 ----------------

-We chose to build on the web stack using Ruby and Sinatra mostly for simplicity and familiarity.
-Because nothing in the discovery service is performance critical, it is feasible to use HTTP.
-HTTP makes it simple to deploy to a PaaS like Heroku which presumably has better uptime than any machine we would administer ourselves.
-Also, it makes it easy for components written in different languages (Ruby, Python, and possibly others) to communicate.

-Redis is useful both because it is very fast (all data is stored in memory) and because its semantics map very well onto our discovery service.
-Redis instances are generally persisted by a log that is written to disk.
-If we were to scale this system, Redis makes it relatively simple to set up master-slave replication.
-We could set up multiple front-ends to process requests, and all race conditions would be handled by using transactions in Redis and locks at the application level.

 The protocol itself is designed to minimize communication with the discovery service, and to keep clients from needing to write their own servers that accept incoming requests from the service.
 Instead, clients only need to listen